Cheapest

 344 km

-Of the 10 buses that leave Paris for London every day 10 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 6 buses that leave Paris for London every day 6 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

-FlixBus from Paris to London coach information:
+Paris to London coach information with BlaBlaCar Bus:

 The main company for bus services from Paris to London is Eurolines, a long-standing operator on this route that also offers services badged as Eurolines.eu.
-Ouibus, the coach service operating under the French railways' SNCF group, also offers 2-3 services per day, although some may require an intermediate stop.
+Ouibus, the bus service operating under the French railways' SNCF group, also offers 2-3 services per day, although some may require an intermediate stop.

 Buses between Paris and London are generally scheduled at between 7 hours 15 minutes and 9 hours, although some overnight services have a longer journey time to allow for optimal departure and arrival times between the two cities.
 Times are subject to traffic and the services of other operators.